How do I get help with Canvas as an instructor?

 View Default Links

-Depending on your user role, there are five default links for help or feedback:
+There are five default links for help or feedback:

 - Search the Canvas Guides : Search the Canvas Guides for information about features inside of Canvas